j-bernardi/psds_eval/README.md

 - The importance of **cross-triggers** can be specified in the effective False Positive Rate definition by the parameter `alpha_ct` (cf. Equation 6 article)

-- How important the **intra-class variability** is controlled in the definition of the effective True Positive Ratio by the parameter `alpha_st` (cf. Equation 9 article)
+- How important the **inter-class variability** is controlled in the definition of the effective True Positive Ratio by the parameter `alpha_st` (cf. Equation 9 article)

 - The maximum effective False Positive Rate at which the area under the PSD-ROC is computed can be adjusted by the parameter `max_efpr`.
-This value is crucial because defines an upper bound for the mistakes a system can make in a unit of time (e.g., hours)
+This value is crucial because defines an upper bound for the mistakes a system can make in a unit of time.

 **Important notes:**